 Net operating income is going to be one of the most important calculations that you will ever make when it comes to any real estate investment.
 Net operating income remains at the center of almost every discussion that a landlord will participate in when it comes to the future of their property.
 It also represents an essential component of many further calculations you will find in our LEARN section.

 In order to calculate NOI correctly, you must be clear about what is and what is not an operating expense.
-An operating expense is one that is necessary for the maintenance of a piece of real estate property and ensures its continued ability to produce income.
+An operating expense is one that is necessary for the maintenance of a piece of real estate property and ensures its continued ability to produce income, such as property insurance and taxes, repairs, utilites, and management fees.
 Loan payments, depreciation, and capital expenditures are not considered operating expenses.

 How to Calculate Net Operating Income of an Investment Property